The climate crisis is here.

 We’re still unprepared.

-Nine years after Hurricane Sandy, as the New York and New Jersey region suffers from the COVID-19 catastrophe, we have been tragically reminded yet again of our vulnerability to crisis—and how disasters like these have too often been borne unequally by those with the fewest resources.
+Eleven years after Hurricane Sandy, as the New York and New Jersey region recovers from the COVID-19 catastrophe, we have been tragically reminded yet again of our vulnerability to crisis—and how disasters like these have too often been borne unequally by those with the fewest resources.
 Now is the moment to address the greatest threat to our region’s future: our vulnerability to the climate crisis.

 We have the solutions.

 Now we must take action.

 The future of our communities, jobs, safety, health, infrastructure, and wildlife and natural habitats are at risk from flooding and other impacts associated with climate change.
 Since the coalition launch, R2R has moved policy at every level of government: from impacting how the US Army Corps incorporates climate hazards into projects to climate design guidelines at the local level to flood disclosure provisions for homeowners.
 We continue to call for bold, inclusive, community- and evidence-based action from policymakers at every level of government.
 We’re building a movement to make it happen.

 - Photo courtesy of the artist, Robert Stolarik.